 OER + ScholComm

-This IMLS-supported (LG-72-17-0132-17) collaboration among librarians at North Carolina State University Libraries, University of Kansas Libraries, and University of Illinois Urbana-Champaign School of Information Sciences is exploring the need for, and ideal components of, a corpus of open educational resources (OER) for teaching library students and professionals about scholarly communication librarianship.
+This IMLS-supported (LG-72-17-0132-17; LG-36-19-0021-19) collaboration among librarians at North Carolina State University Libraries, University of Kansas Libraries, and University of Illinois Urbana-Champaign School of Information Sciences explored approaches to – and is currently developing – a corpus of open educational resources (OER) for teaching library students and professionals about scholarly communication librarianship.
 Our project is born in the recognition that even as scholarly communication is ascendant as a core academic librarian competency there is little formal instruction in scholcomm topics and no unified teaching/learning resource that might spur an increase in relevant instruction.
 As librarians spanning career status (early to established) with a variety of experience within scholarly communication sub-fields, we hope to involve all stakeholders in the creation and maintenance of a living body of openly-licensed content to support the growth of scholcomm and related positions, as well as diffuse scholcomm praxis and values across LIS curricula according to its myriad intersections with other aspects of librarianship.

 In early June 2022, our friends at SPARC published a nice overview on their News site: OER Resources to Help Equip Growing Field of ScholComm Librarianship.